Jeorgio Kocevski

-Jeorgio Kocevski (born August 19, 2002) is an American professional soccer player who plays as a central or defensive midfielder for MLS Next Pro club Ventura County FC.
+Jeorgio Kocevski (born August 19, 2002) is an American professional soccer player who plays as a central or defensive midfielder for USL Championship club FC Tulsa.

 Early life

 Kocevski grew up in Liverpool, New York and is of Macedonian descent.
 Kocevski played youth soccer in nearby Rochester with the U.S. Soccer Development Academy team Empire United Soccer Academy.

 College career

 In 2020, Kocevski began attending Syracuse University, where he played four seasons for the men's soccer team.
 He made his collegiate debut in the season opener on October 6, 2020, recording his first collegiate assist.
 On February 12, 2021, he scored his first and only goal of the season as an 86th-minute winner in a 2–1 victory over the Hofstra Pride.
 In total he played 12 matches as a freshman including 10 starts.
 He made a further 17 appearances as a sophomore, creating one assist.
 Kocevski had a breakout season as a junior in 2022 as Syracuse won the treble of the 2022 Atlantic Coast Conference regular season, 2022 ACC tournament and 2022 NCAA College Cup, marking the program's first national championship title in history.
 He was a prominent figure starting in 21 of his 22 appearances, including starting every ACC and NCAA tournament match, and earned All-Tournament team honors for both.
 He scored a career-high five goals and registered four assists on the year.

 Ahead of his senior season, he was named team captain.
 He started all 20 appearances and made a career-high 12 assists, the third most in a single season in program history, as well as scoring one goal.
 At the end of the season, he was named the ACC Co-Midfielder of the Year jointly with Mouhameth Thiam, and was named to the All-ACC First Team, the All-South Region First Team, and was a Third Team All-American.
 He was also invited to participate in the MLS College Showcase.